We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 Investing in our people and ideas in order to achieve our strategic priorities and improve our world through science

 To advance the objectives of Improving our World Through Science, UBC Science has allocated a strategic innovation fund (SIF) of up to $300,000 per year.
 Each year, priority areas are developed by the UBC Science community to guide SIF investments.
 All members of the UBC Science community are eligible to apply.
 Faculty and staff, as individuals or groups, as well as UBC-recognized student groups representing the UBC Science community, are invited to submit proposals identifying and articulating a strategic project requiring investment that advances one or more of the plan's annual priorities.
-Proposals are not intended to fund the development of new educational programs.
+Proposals are not intended to fund the development of new courses or educational programs.

 Next call for proposals